Gender inclusive language and communication

 The University of Oldenburg advocates for a respectful, inclusive and non-discriminatory communication and environment.
 In order to raise awareness and to encourage all university members to reflect on and, if necessary, adapt the way they express themselves the University has issued a guideline for gender inclusive language and communication.

 The German language is a genderbased language.
 For years there have been discussions that this historically founded language use makes women as well as trans*, inter* and nonbinary persons invisible and thus reinforces the gender bias in society.
-In order to address this issue, the University installed a working group to discuss recommendations.
+In order to address this issue, the Presidential Board installed a working group to discuss recommendations.

 In order to explain the need and advantage of such a guideline to everybody, the guideline’s basic principles are laid out in English in the following.